 Since S&W was years away from designing its first large-caliber cartridge revolver and was effectively preventing any other U.S. manufacturer from making them, between 1862 and 1865 the Union andConfederacy imported thousands of Lefaucheux revolvers.
 The U.S. Ordnance Dept. purchased 1,900 pinfire revolvers through Hartley and another 10,000 under direct contract during the war.
 The Confederacy followed suit, as well as purchasing pinfire versions of the South’s most powerful revolver, the nine-shot LeMat, manufactured in France and Belgium.

-On the Union side, Marcellus Hartley handled the majority of requisitions for imported firearms.
+The Ordnance Men On the Union side, Marcellus Hartley handled the majority of requisitions for imported firearms.
 A key figure in American industry (importing pinfire arms and ammunition before, during and after the war), Hartley was also responsible for establishing the Union Metallic Cartridge Co., one of only three American firms known to have manufactured and marketed pinfire ammunition in any quantity.
 UMC eventually became one of America’s most important ammunition manufacturers.

 Immediately after the attack on Fort Sumter in April 1861, Jefferson Davis sent Capt.
 Caleb Huse on a mission to Europe to evaluate the purchase and importation of arms for the Confederacy.
 At the start of the war thousands of Southerners went into battle with little more than an issued musket, if one was available, and a single-shot flintlock or percussion pistol—arms that had been out of date since the Mexican-American War of the 1840s.
 This is not to say that Southern states did not manufacture guns; quite the contrary, Southern gunmakers were very skilled but more accustomed to handcrafting sporting rifles, fowling pieces, and dueling pistols.
 They were disinclined toward mass production; that had always been the work of Northern manufacturers, such as Colt’s and Remington.